joeireland/brackets-extension-copyright/README.md

   as an array of strings (without commentting characters).
 Variables of ${AUTHOR}
   and ${DATE} may be used within the copyright text.
 * Add **joeireland.copyright.comment-cmd** set to the desired comment command style.
-Either "edit.blockComment" or "edit.inlineComment".
+Either "edit.blockComment" or "edit.lineComment".

 #####Example:
 "joeireland.copyright.commentCmd": "edit.blockComment",